 A cigarette butt is the memory of a cigarette.
 It retains all those things that went into its production, things like pesticides, herbicides, tar, carcinogenic chemicals, and of course, nicotine.

 And on its journey to its eventual demise, a cigarette butt can leave a treacherous wake.
-When left soaking in bodies of water like rivers, lakes and the ocean, cigarette butts produce substances called leachates, which creates what can only be called toxic sludge.
+When left soaking in bodies of water like rivers, lakes and the ocean, cigarette butts produce substances called leachates, which create what can only be called toxic sludge.

 The amalgam of all these deadly chemicals in one substance causes death in almost half of all marine life that comes in contact with it.
 And if dead fishes and birds weren’t enough, cigarette butts are also notorious for killing humans in both a direct and indirect way: fire.